Your Time, Your Pace, Your Adventure

 When setting up a score event it may be preferable to choose a time which prevents anyone from finding all the controls, with penalties for a late return.
 This reduces the chance of several people getting the maximum score with no overall winner.
 Participants are also then forced to think more carefully about which controls to visit.
 Penalty points are deducted for those straying over the time limit.
 You set your own points values.

-Whilst permanent courses have been set up in conjunction with the appropriate local authority and the land owner, these bodies can have no direct control over the manner in which they are used by either individuals or groups.
+Whilst permanent courses have been set up in conjunction with the appropriate land owner, these bodies can have no direct control over the manner in which they are used by either individuals or groups.
 The safe use of these sites is therefore the responsibility of those who use them.
 Some key points are listed below.
 Orienteering takes place out of doors, and involves going into areas where there could be some personal risk.
 Participants should be prepared for such risks.

-It is recommended that teachers and group leaders complete an appropriate Risk Assessment document for their organisation.
+It is recommended that teachers and group leaders complete an appropriate Risk Assessment for their organisation.
 Some land owners also require this to be done prior to groups visiting their property.

 A major aspect of safety is accurate navigation.
 It is recommended that beginners use the White or Yellow course until they can confidently navigate a network of footpaths or other obvious 'line features' such as walls, fences, streams, etc. In a small area, it is easy to find a route back to the start if a map-reading error is made.